takuti/takuti.me/_content/en/note/ict-literacy.md

 For example, [International Computer and Information Literacy Study](https://www.iea.nl/studies/iea/icils/) (ICILS) is a worldwide assessment of ICT literacy in educational settings conducted every five years.
 They employ their standardized questionnaires and virtual hands-on tasks to measure participants' ability to utilize ICT.

 The ICILS reports describe which countries scored higher in information search, use of presentation tools (e.g., PowerPoint), and algorithmic games, as well as how students perceive ICT in their learning journey.
-It would be a good baseline framework to monitor access and use of digital technologies.
+It would be a good baseline framework for monitoring real-life access and use of digital technologies.

 On the other hand, the facilitated approach can decontextualize insights by posing the same problem set for various but not all nations and aggregating the results for the sake of generalization.
 It won't be fair because each country uses different languages, and students follow different curricula that are likely regulated by the corresponding governments.